Your Chimney Will Need a Repair in its Lifetime

 - Chimney Flue Liner Repair: Another common repair comes when we find deteriorating flue tiles or mortar joints in a ceramic flue or rusted out places in a metal flue.
 This means it’s time for a new or restored flue liner.
 The good news is there are options.

 Below, we have listed some other common chimney repairs that we see often.
 If you feel or have ever been told you need to replace or repair any of these, just give us a call.
 We will be happy to take a look and give you a second opinion.
+If you would like to learn more about common chimney deterioration, we’ve put together a resource for you!

 The crown is a masonry roof that covers the top of your chimney.
 It essentially prevents water from seeping into the masonry below.